Rainford High School: Rainford High Sixth Form

 Rainford High Sixth Form is a sixth form college and the post-16 provision of Rainford High School, located in Rainford, St Helens, Merseyside.

 The first A-Level exam to be sat at Rainford was sat in 1962, with the first student to enter University from Rainford in 1966.
-The Sixth Form building was completed in 1982 and refurbished in 2011.
+The current Sixth Form building was completed in 1982 and refurbished in 2011 as part of the Building Schools for the Future programme.
 During this process, the Sixth Form was moved into temporary accommodation on one of the fields on the school's grounds.

-It is currently third in the results table in the St Helens area, behind Carmel College and Rainhill Sixth Form.
-However, due to the COVID-19 pandemic, exam data from the years 2020 and 2021 has not been released.
-Exam data is expected to be released from the summer 2022 exam cohort.
+It is currently second in the results table in the St Helens area, behind Carmel College, with an A-Level progress score of -0.26, which is considered to be below the national average.

-The college is based in the grounds of Rainford High School.

-The Sixth Form has some specialist facilities, such as a media suite with video editing facilities, and a canteen, however, many of the school's other facilities, such as science laboratories, the auditorium, and the sports hall, are shared with the main school.
+The college is based in the grounds of Rainford High School, however, the Sixth Form has some specialist facilities, such as a media suite with video editing facilities, and a canteen, however, many of the school's other facilities, such as science laboratories, the auditorium, and the sports hall, are shared with the main school.

-The school day

-Each student is provided with a timetable that tells them where they should be at certain times of the day.
-These times are as follows: